Get info on what you need to know about driving in New Zealand with ten tips to make it easier for you to drive and stay on the left side of the road.

 6. Use landmarks, the sun, a compass, or a GPS to help you navigate

-Know in what direction you’re currently driving (East, West, North, South), know in which direction you should be driving, look for roads (preferably main roads) that are traveling in the direction you want to go and hook onto them.
-Main roads eventually lead to highways.
+Know in which direction you’re currently driving (north, east, south, or west), know in which direction you should be driving, look for roads – preferably main roads – that are traveling in the direction you want to go and hook onto them.
+Main roads usually lead to highways.

 7. Know how long a drive will take before you hit the road

-Roads can be long, straight, and boring sometimes, but they can also be very hilly and winding, which can get you tired.
-And don’t forget you’ll be driving on roads that are completely unknown to you, so don’t rush and take all the time you need.
+Roads can sometimes be long, straight, and boring, but they can also be very hilly and winding, which can get you tired.
+And don’t forget you’ll be driving on roads that are completely unknown to you.
+Don’t rush and take all the time you need.

-8. Rest adequately before you hit the road and also during long drives
+8. Rest adequately before you drive and between long drives

-If you’re experiencing driver’s fatigue, which you may if you haven’t had enough sleep or have been driving for a long time, take a break.
+If you’re experiencing driver’s fatigue, which you might if you haven’t had enough sleep or have been driving for a long time, take a break.

 It is recommended to take a 10-minute rest break every hour when driving.
-You can stop at picnic spots, a roadside cafe, or a lake to take a brief rest from driving before continuing your journey.
+You can stop at picnic spots, a roadside café, or a lake to take a break from driving and rest before continuing your journey.

 Driving tired is almost as bad as drinking and driving.

 9. Don’t panic if you get lost